Andrei15193/HintKeep/.docs/Request-Maxing-in-Dotnet.md

 HintKeep is a small project, just about any approach will work, however there is a high likelihood that _request maxing_ can work even on large projects as long as a clear structure is implemented along side request handlers, having an unstructured mix of types makes code much harder to navigate.

 As a final thought, I do want to include dependency chains in the wiki, preferably have this generated automatically.
-Having a list of request handlers and if they have any such dependencies is useful for a high-level overview or just to see how different parts communicate with one another.
+Having a list of request handlers and if they have any such subsequent dependencies is useful for a high-level overview or just to see how different parts communicate with one another.